 * Defined as those who have the following descent (through one or more parents) — African, Asian, Middle Eastern, Latinx, Indigenous peoples of Australasia, the Americas, the Caribbean, Indian Pacific, Sami, Roma, Sinti and Travellers.
 We explicitly welcome and invite mixed-race people.
 We recognize that the experience of racism, colorism and anti-black discrimination can vary depending on context and culture, for this reason this is a working definition of 'people of color' with the aim to be the most inclusive.
 Talk to us about it.
 We are using 'people of color' is as a political term, and as a term that allows for a more complex set of identities for the individual, and one that is in constant flux.

 Color Block at Ponderosa

-2018 is the third year that Color Block will be occurring at Ponderosa.
+2019 is the fourth year that Color Block will be occurring at Ponderosa.
 Both the inaugural 2016 edition and the following 2017 edition were documented by videographer Chani Bockwinkel, and the two videos that resulted give some impressions of what Color Block involves, and what it feels like.

 To participate in Color Block, participants are required to undertake two steps.

 The costs for food and accommodation during Color Block are partly subsidised, meaning that they are lower than for other workshops and events, as an act of practical solidarity on behalf of Ponderosa.
 All details about costs, subsidies, and options for other possibilities are given in the application form.

 If you have any questions, please contact us at: email@example.com.